 Wings are a thing about which everyone has an opinion or preference: bone-in, boneless, or tofu.
 Then, there are the sauces: Are they better with barbeque, Buffalo or a dry seasoning mix?
 For me, it’s all about Buffalo tofu wings with blue cheese, but I never turn down pineapple teriyaki tempeh or honey BBQ seitan.
 For a more formal affair though, you might want a hearty appetizer that’s a little less messy.
 This type of party just begs for spicy Brussels sprouts with garlic aioli.
 Serve them on skewers or toothpicks to make them a bit more dippable for that garlic aioli that everyone is going to rave about.
 Also, things on toothpicks = fancy pants.

 Much like the last round, these snacks have powerful flavors, which are even more intensified with some real heat.
 That changes the pairing, drawing us toward sweeter ciders for balance.
-I think Eden Cider‘s Siren Song would be absolutely unbeatable with either of these dishes — it’s beautifully rich.
-Bantam Cider’s Wonderkind is another great choice.
+I think Eden Cider‘s Cinderella’s Slipper would be absolutely unbeatable with either of these dishes — it’s beautifully rich.

 Mexican Seven Layer Dip (casual) vs. Stuffed Mini-Peppers (fancy)